saavedrajj/ripple/README.md

 ### Installing

 * [Clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) this repository in a folder of your local webserver
-* Mofify the file persmission of the data.txt as follows: chmod -R 777 data.txt
+* Modify the file persmission of the data.txt as follows: chmod -R 777 data.txt

-## Running the code
+### Running the code

-Explain how to run the automated tests for this system
+This code is intented to use in a browser as shows a

+* Make sure your webserver is running as a server
+* With your browser open the web folder that includes the server_info.php file
+* Open the server_info.php

 ## Built With